 Photo by Alex Giegold

 Through 20 expert interviews with people from the trans community, I asked how the factual experienced health care is described and which social factors influence the access to medical care.
 On the basis of the results of the study, further options and guidelines are to be developed to reduce barriers for trans people in the medical care system.
+I specifically focus on sexual health risks and needs of trans people and trans sex workers.

 In my M.A. thesis, I have already worked on partial aspects of my doctoral thesis project and specifically examined the needs of the aging trans community.
 I was able to draw a picutre of the life circumstances of older trans adults through an independent research project in collaboration with the University of California, Berkeley.
 This research project was based on expert interviews and an analysis of literature and research data.
 In the past, I have worked as a student research assistant and later as a research assistant in the IFAF-funded project „GLEPA – LGBTI* Aging and Care“ from September 2015 to July 2017.
 Through this project, I have gained already experiences with gathering and the evaluation of qualitative data.